codership/documentation/galeracluster/source/dealingwithmultimasterconflicts.rst

      110906 17:45:01 [Note] WSREP: Aborting query: commit 110906 17:45:01 [Note] WSREP: kill trx QUERY_COMMITTING for 35525064
      110906 17:45:01 [Note] WSREP: commit failed for reason: 3, seqno: -1

+  .. note:: **Warning**: In addition to useful debugging information, this parameter also causes the database server to print authentication information, (that is, passwords), to the error logs.
+Do not enable it in production environments.

 - In the event that you are developing your own notification system, you can use status variables to watch for conflicts: